BELLoney/FRGOD/README.md

 ```
 ## Contact

-If you have any question, please contact yuanzhong@scu.edu.cn
+If you have any question, please contact yuanzhong@scu.edu.cn.